localstack/docs/content/en/user-guide/tools/localstack-docker-extension/index.md

 ## Installation

 To utilize LocalStack's Docker Extension, it is necessary to have a recent version of Docker Desktop (v4.8 or higher) installed on the local machine.
-To enable the extension, access the **Extensions** tab and select the **Enable Docker Extensions** and **Show Docker Extensions system containers** option within the **Extensions** tab.
+To enable the extension, access the **Extensions** tab and select the **Enable Docker Extensions** and **Show Docker Extensions system containers** option.

 <img src="localstack-docker-extension-preferences.png" title="Enable Docker Extensions in the Preferences within the Extensions tab" width="800px"   />
 <br></br>